Maidenhead Synagogue: History

-The synagogue became part of the Reform Movement in 1960, so receiving the services of student rabbis of the Leo Baeck College, among them Jonathan Romain who was appointed as the synagogue's first full-time rabbi in 1980.
-The synagogue moved to larger premises in 2001 and the congregation has grown to 1831 members.
+The synagogue became part of the Reform Movement in 1960, so receiving the services of student rabbis of the Leo Baeck College, among them Jonathan Romain who was appointed as the synagogue's first full-time rabbi in 1980 and contunued in the role until 2024.
+The synagogue moved to larger premises in 2001 and the congregation had 1831 members in 2017.
 An extension to the synagogue, including a new community centre, was opened in 2017.

 Facilities

 In addition to being a centre for worship, the synagogue's facilities include a library, a Judaica and kosher shop, a nursery school, a religion school, youth clubs, adult education classes, conversion classes, social activities for adults and children, a café, and a community care scheme.

-For members unable to travel to the synagogue, Shabbat evening and Shabbat morning services are streamed live via the Internet.
+For members unable to travel to the synagogue, Shabbat evening and Shabbat morning services are streamed live via the internet.

 All members receive by post the synagogue's monthly community magazine, Hadashot (חדשות).